homeaboutarchivescommentscontacteverything

 The cat is being extra friendly to me, presumably because she's lost half the staff that pets her.

-Bringing home treats for her was one of my favorite things to do, like the smoothies, or cookies from the bake shop, or fast-food french fries, or a burger the way she liked -- no cheese, no onions, no tomatoes.
+Bringing home treats for her was one of my favorite things to do, like the smoothies, or cookies from the bake shop, or fast-food french fries, or a burger the way she liked — no cheese, no onions, no tomatoes.
 No more.

-We were both readers, but I usually checked books out from the library, while she preferred to buy books and keep them forever.
-Thus the books on the shelves are almost entirely hers.
-Most of them I'll give to Goodwill or scatter to all the Little Free Libraries in our neighborhood, but I'll have to keep her Game of Thrones books, and her collection of everything Jane Austen ever wrote -- those are the books she read over and over again.
-Always she was reading two books -- something new, and re-reading something Game of Thrones or something by Jane Austen.
-I tried them both, couldn't get into either, but maybe I'll try again.
+Most will go to Goodwill or be scattered to all the Little Free Libraries in our neighborhood, but I'll keep her Game of Thrones books, and her collection of everything Jane Austen ever wrote — those are the books she read over and over again.

-Some stuff I'm just throwing away or putting in a pile for charity, and whichever pile it goes into, for every item I feel a little pang of guilt.
+For every item thrown away or put into a pile for charity, there's a brief pang of guilt.
 Why am I throwing away her panty hose, her medicines, her half-finished needlepoint and knitting, her magazines, her ratty old pajamas?
 Why am I giving away her shoes, her DVD player, her bookends, her puzzle books, her glasses?
-I want to apologize to her for every single item that's tossed into either pile.
-And I'm sorting through all this stuff in a daze, trying not to think too hard about what it means to be going through her most personal stuff.
+I want to apologize to her for every single item I can't bear to have around.

 Every once in a while I come across notes she'd written to herself, about her health issues, about our plans for some weekend a few years ago, about errands to run and bills to be paid, about anything really.
 I read them all, even the ancient shopping lists.
 A few of these notes I've re-typed into the computer, and I envision myself reading and re-reading them in my lonely future.